-1015.2 Where required.
-Guards shall be located along open-sided walking surfaces, including mezzanines, equipment platforms, aisles, stairs, ramps and landings that are located more than 30 inches (762 mm) measured vertically to the floor or grade below at any point within 36 inches (914 mm) horizontally to the edge of the open side.
-Guards shall be adequate in strength and attachment in accordance with Section 1607.8.
+[W] 1015.2 Where required.
+Guards shall be located along open-sided walking surfaces, including mezzanines, equipment platforms, lofts in accordance with Section 420.14, aisles, stairs, ramps and landings that are located more than 30 inches (762 mm) measured vertically to the floor or grade below at any point within 36 inches (914 mm) horizontally to the edge of the open side.
+Guards shall be provided at the perimeter of the occupied portions of an occupied roof.
+Guards shall be adequate in strength and attachment in accordance with Section 1607.9.

-Exception: Guards are not required for the following locations:
+Exceptions: Guards are not required for the following locations:

 - 1. On the loading side of loading docks or piers. - 2.
 On the audience side of stages and raised platforms, including stairs leading up to the stage and raised platforms. - 3.
 On raised stage and platform floor areas, such as runways, ramps and side stages used for entertainment or presentations. - 4.
 At vertical openings in the performance area of stages and platforms. - 5.
 At elevated walking surfaces appurtenant to stages and platforms for access to and utilization of special lighting or equipment. - 6.
 Along vehicle service pits not accessible to the public. - 7.
-In assembly seating areas at cross aisles in accordance with Section 1029.17.2.
+In assembly seating areas at cross aisles in accordance with Section 1030.17.2. - 8.
+On the loading side of station platforms on fixed guideway transit or passenger rail systems. - 9.
+Portions of an occupied roof located less than 30 inches measured vertically to adjacent unoccupied roof areas when approved guards are present at the perimeter of the roof. - 10.
+At an occupied portion of an occupied roof where a barrier approved by the building official is provided.

 1015.2.1 Glazing.
 Where glass is used to provide a guard or as a portion of the guard system, the guard shall comply with Section 2407.
-Where the glazing provided does not meet the strength and attachment requirements of Section 1607.8, complying guards shall be located along glazed sides of open-sided walking surfaces.
+Where the glazing provided does not meet the strength and attachment requirements of Section 1607.9, complying guards shall be located along glazed sides of open-sided walking surfaces.

-1015.3 Height.
+[W] 1015.3 Height.
 Required guards shall be not less than 42 inches (1067 mm) high, measured vertically as follows: